Topological insulators and K-theory: Abstract

 \section{Abstract}

 We analyze the topological $\mathbb{Z}_2$ invariant, which characterizes time reversal invariant topological insulators, in the framework of index theory and K-theory.
-The topological $\mathbb{Z}_2$ invariant counts the parity of Majorana zero modes, which can be interpreted as an analytical index.
-So it fits perfectly into an index theorem, and the topological index provides an efficient way to compute the topological $\mathbb{Z}_2$ invariant.
-Finally, the bulk-boundary correspondence gives a different perspective to view the index theorem of the topological $\mathbb{Z}_2$ invariant.
+The topological $\mathbb{Z}_2$ invariant counts the parity of generalized Majorana zero modes, which can be interpreted as an analytical index.
+As we show, it fits perfectly into a mod 2 index theorem, and the topological index provides an efficient way to compute the topological $\mathbb{Z}_2$ invariant.
+Finally, we give a new version of the bulk-boundary correspondence which yields an alternative explanation of the index theorem and the topological $\mathbb{Z}_2$ invariant.
+Here the boundary is not the geometric boundary of a probe, but an effective boundary in the momentum space.